Specific Objectives

 Solution

-These trigonometric ratios can be deducted by the use of isosceles right – angled triangle and equilateral triangles as follows.
+These trigonometric ratios can be deduced by using isosceles right-angled triangles and equilateral triangles as follows.

-The triangle should have a base and a height of one unit each, giving hypotenuse of.
+The triangle should have a base and a height of one unit each, giving a hypotenuse of √2.

 Image From EcoleBooks.com